 - This frittata turns out especially nice when cooked in a cast iron skillet like the one pictured, but you can use any oven-safe baking pan.

 Sun-Dried Tomato & Sweet Potato Frittata ~ dairy free

 - Roast onions and sweet potato by drizzling lightly with olive oil and salt, and placing on a parchment-lined baking sheet in a 475° F oven.
 Roast until tender and slightly browned (15-20 minutes).

-- Soak tomatoes in hot water for 5 minutes.
+- While onions and potatoes are roasting, soak tomatoes in hot water for 5 minutes.
 Drain and chop finely.